 - Create a Food Bank

 Everybody should have a back-up to the everyday food pantry.
 Instead of saving your money in the bank earning .25%, a better investment would be storable food.
 You could start by picking up some extra canned goods, dried foods, and other essentials for storage each time you go to the store.
 Devise a plan for FIFO (first in, first out) rotation for your food bank.
 You might want to acquire food-grade buckets to store your bulk dried foods, and be sure to label and date everything.
 I’ve been getting these kinds of buckets at my local grocery store for free – ask the bakery department for empty frosting buckets.
 Besides the obvious storeable foods like rice and beans, or canned goods, some other important items to hoard are salt, peanut butter, cooking oils, sugar, coffee, and powdered milk.
 It’s recommended, too, that you store the kinds of foods that you are now eating… store what you eat, eat what you store.
-The dehydrated foods from GoFoods are ideal for long term storage as they have up to a 25-year shelf life.
-They are not only delicious to eat now, but will be both delicious and nutritious for years to come.

 This video course reveals how to safely prepare and store foods in the event of a dangerous worldwide crisis.
 It’s designed for anyone who is frustrated with surging grocery prices and the very real possibility of empty shelves.